kiasmos/drum_kit/README.md

 ## Feedback

-"Feedback appreciated!
-If you have any suggestions, improvements, or spot any issues in my code, please reach out to me at brahim.arzu@gmail.com .
-Thank you!"
+Feedback appreciated!
+If you have any suggestions, improvements, or spot any issues in my code, please reach out to me at brahim.arzu@gmail.com

 ## Demo